kristenbriggs/president_tracker/README.md

-This is for the President Tracker made by: Kristen, Edward, and Landon.
+This is for the President Tracker made by: Kristen Briggs, Edward Smith, and Landon Bennett.

-We credit all content used by others, in America.
+We would like to credit the following people/websites:  Wikipedia, Chart.js, Andrew Brampton, Daft Punk, Stack Overflow, the United States Marine Core Band, Codepen.io, CSStricks.com, our Code Fellows instructors, and our fellow classmates.
+God bless America.